joakimandal/Partygame/README.md

 # FAQ

-What is this game written in?
+What language is this game written in?
-* The game is written in java, using the framework Libgdx.
+* The game is written in Java, using the framework Libgdx.
 The framework Kryonet is used for networking.

 Which controller input types are supported?